 Being half Maltese, Malta holds a very special place in my heart.
 It’s the place where I first learnt to swim, the place that I once had many family and friends and the place that as an adult, I continue to visit again and again.
-Over the past 37 years I have been to Malta over 15 times so I wanted to share with you some of the highlights of the beautiful island destination with this Malta summer travel guide.
+Over the past 37 years, I have been to Malta over 15 times so I wanted to share with you some of the highlights of the beautiful European island destination with this Malta summer travel guide.

 Malta’s Rich History

 Dating back to about 5200 BC, Malta has a very colourful history.
 Malta has been invaded and conquered by the Phoenicians, the Romans, the Carthaginians, the Byzantines, the Arabs and finally the British over the course of its 7000+ year history.
 Each conqueror has left their mark on Malta’s language, food, history and most importantly its architecture.
 Most people find it interesting to hear Maltese people speak because the language sounds part Arabic, part Italian and is another important nod to the island nation’s colourful cultural past.

 Things to See in Malta

 Comprising three islands (Malta, Gozo and Comino) and located between Sicily and the North of Africa, the beautiful archipelago has become a very popular spot for tourists particularly in summer.
 These are the top things to see in Malta.

 Malta’s Old Town M’Dina

 One of the first places you should explore is the old town of Malta called M’Dina.
 The old town was once the capital of Malta and contains a number of beautiful mediaeval buildings and baroque and Norman architecture.